Breast Cancer Symptoms

 - Prone breast irradiation: You lie on your stomach so that your heart and lungs are less exposed to radiation during treatment.

-- Accelerated breast irradiation: This type of whole breast irradiation cuts treatment time in half and gives the same benefits.
+- Accelerated breast irradiation: This type of whole breast irradiation cuts treatment time in half and offers the same benefits.
 Accelerated partial breast irradiation can help preserve the breast in early-stage cancer.

-- Deep inspiration breath hold: This technique helps minimize the amount of radiation exposure to your heart — while not affecting the amount delivered to the tumor — during treatment for cancer in the left breast.
+- Deep inspiration breath hold: This technique helps minimize radiation exposure to your heart — while not affecting the amount delivered to the tumor — during treatment for cancer in the left breast.

 - Intraoperative radiation therapy (IORT): Radiation is delivered during surgery to avoid weeks of radiation therapy following surgery.

-- Brachytherapy: High-dose brachytherapy (a form of internal radiation therapy), which can significantly shorten radiation treatment.
+- Brachytherapy: High-dose brachytherapy (a form of internal radiation therapy) can significantly shorten radiation treatment.

 Occupational Therapy

-After treatment, you may be referred to a Rush occupational therapist.
-An occupational therapist can help you do the following:
+After treatment, you may be referred to a Rush occupational therapist, who can help you do the following:

 - Address lymphedema and other side effects from treatment